KittyGiraudel/site/_posts/2014-02-24-star-rating-system-with-sass.md

 This is only for 3-stars ratings, but it's the same for other ratings as well.
 We could merge the selectors into one in order to have a single rule with only two declarations in there which would be much better.

-Last but not least, their `stars-color` function returning a color based on a number (of stars) is kind of repetitive and could be refactored in a much simpler and smarter way with a Sass list.
+Last but not least, their `stars-color` function returning a color based on a number (of stars) is repetitive and could be refactored.

 <pre class="language-scss"><code>@function stars-color($num) {
   @if $num == 5 {